 Second, reishi mushrooms already have a wide array of clinically-proven health benefits.
 And I suspect that additional studies will only increase that number.

-How Reishi Mushrooms Help Your Entire Body
+Reishi Mushrooms Benefits For Your Entire Body

 So don’t take reishi mushrooms just for your prostate health.
 Take them for your entire health!

 Reishi mushrooms contain several active healing ingredients that go to work immediately after you consume them.